aferrero2707/PIXLSUS/HDRPanoTutorialHuginPhotoflow/index.md

 **TODO: add instructions for batch-processing in Darktable and RawTherapee.**

-# Stitching the shots into a seamless panorama with Hugin
+# Stitching the shots with Hugin
 Hugin is a powerful and free software suite for stitching multiple shots into a seamless panorama, and more.
 Under Linux, Hugin can be usually installed through the package manager of your distribution.
 In the case of Ubuntu-based distros it can be usually installed with

     sudo apt-get install hugin